 In 2023 the average world price for unprocessed milk decreased by 25.5% to 39.8 USD/100kg SCM.
-The primary cause for the high unprocessed milk price decrease was the strong recovery of unprocessed milk production and higher dairy commodity availability.
+The primary cause for the high decrease in the price of unprocessed milk price was the strong recovery of unprocessed milk production and higher dairy commodity availability.
 At the same time inflationary pressure in developed regions and economic anxiety weakened demand.
 At the start of 2024, supply growth of unprocessed milk was moderate, but below the long-term average.
 It is therefore expected that the unprocessed milk price will continue to fluctuate around 42-44USD/100kg SCM during 2024.